pachyderm/docs/content/latest/reference/pachctl/pachctl_enterprise_sync-contexts.md

 ## pachctl enterprise sync-contexts

-Pull all available Pachyderm Cluster contexts into your pachctl config
+Pull all available MLDM Cluster contexts into your pachctl config

 ### Synopsis

-Pull all available Pachyderm Cluster contexts into your pachctl config
+Pull all available MLDM Cluster contexts into your pachctl config

 ```
 pachctl enterprise sync-contexts [flags]